‘Junior role wasn’t killed by malice’: Techie says AI pushed Big Tech to ‘reprice’ degrees near zero - BusinessToday

 A social media post has sparked a fresh debate over the future of higher education and entry-level hiring in the technology sector, after he argued that major tech companies have “quietly repriced the value of a college degree to near zero.”

-The user by Aakash Gupta, a former product executive turned industry commentator, remarks were shared in response to a statistic reported by Forbes that new graduates now account for just 7% of new hires at Big Tech, down from 25% in 2023 and more than 50% before the pandemic.
+In a post on X (formally twitter), Aakash Gupta, a former product executive turned industry commentator, shared a statistic reported by Forbes that new graduates now account for just 7% of new hires at Big Tech, down from 25% in 2023 and more than 50% before the pandemic.

 Hiring collapse signals structural shift